MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/Get-PSSession.md

 Enter the certificate thumbprint of the certificate.

-This parameter configures the temporary connection that is created to run a **Get-PSSession** command with the *ComputerName* or *ConnectionUri* parameter.
+This parameter configures the temporary connection that is created to run a **Get-PSSession** command with the **ComputerName** or **ConnectionUri** parameter.

 Certificates are used in client certificate-based authentication.
 They can be mapped only to local user accounts; they do not work with domain accounts.

-To get a certificate thumbprint, use a Get-Item or Get-ChildItem command in the Windows PowerShell
+To get a certificate thumbprint, use a Get-Item or Get-ChildItem command in the PowerShell Cert: drive.
-Cert: drive.

 This parameter was introduced in Windows PowerShell 3.0.